adncllng/vmock/src/pages/news/en/fellowship.md

 title: Fellowship to travel to Ammerman Centre
 date: 2009-09-30T02:11:00.000Z
 description: >
-  Mockler receives the Independent Fellowship by Centre for the Critical Study of Race and Ethnicity that awards artists/scholars who demonstrate excellence in their work, and a commitment to their careers and artistic communities.
+  I got an Independent Fellowship by the Centre for the Critical Study of Race and Ethnicity.
+The fellowship awards artists/scholars who demonstrate excellence in their work, and a commitment to their careers and artistic communities.
 ---
 .